Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesFraud.md

 ## API Structure

-In Payeezy, Velocity Controls are applied to Tagged Pre-Auth Completion/Capture; in Commerce Hub they are not.
+In Payeezy, Velocity Controls are applied to a completion or capture of a Pre-Auth; in Commerce Hub they are not.

-The Cumulative Amount Velocity Controls are only checked against the totals of previously approved transactions only (default).
+The Cumulative Amount Velocity Controls are checked against the totals of previously _**approved**_ transactions only (default).

 ---

 ## Configuration

-In Payeezy, configuration settings were set and applied at the terminal level; in Commerce Hub, they are now configured at the client level.

 Configuration in Marketplace will allow for the application of controls at a more granular level than Payeezy.
-Controls can be assigned by transaction type or status.
+Controls can be assigned by transaction type (Purchase, Refund, etc.) or status (All vs. Approved).

 In Payeezy, the currency was set at the terminal/outlet MID vs. each control.
 In Marketplace, currency is required to be selected for each control.